 In fact, I think I’ll put it on the calendar.

 How about you?
-Can relate to these examples?
+Can you relate to these examples?

 Do you have others to share?
-What’s the biggest difference medication has made in your or your partner’s life?
+What’s the biggest difference medication has made in your life or your ADHD relationship?